re-mote-sensing/re-mote/Documentation/Water_Sensor/Pipe_Enclosure_Assembly.md

 <img src="Documentation/Pictures/pipe_assembly/IMG_2392.jpeg" width="50%">

 Secure SMA extender onto the holes, and use gasket inside the cap to make it waterproof

+Stick the lead weight in to the bottom (On the Permanent Cap)

 ## Check if pipe is waterproofed and floated